 Staff development is an on-going process at McFarland Middle School.
-Staff are continually provided training and assistance at the district and site level through the use of the site reading coach and district math coach.
+Staff are continually provided training and assistance at the district and site level through the use of the site reading coach along with district math and intervention coach.
 The McFarland Middle School Schedule provides for an early release day each Wednesday that allows 90 minutes for teacher collaboration and training.
 In addition, the district provides 3 days of staff development throughout of the school year.
-SB472 training was offered during the summer at Kern County Superintendent of Schools office and in October of this year for those who did not attend the summer training.

-Staff have been trained in Kagan Cooperative Learning strategies, Marzano's vocabulary development as well as the Marzano Classroom Instruction That Works strategies.
-Thinking Maps, SIOP strategies, and Step Up to Writing training has also been provided to staff.
+Staff have been trained in Capturing Kids Hearts, Kagan Cooperative Learning strategies, Marzano's vocabulary development as well as the Marzano Classroom Instruction That Works strategies.
+Thinking Maps, SIOP strategies, and Step Up to Writing training have also been provided to staff.

-The staff finished training on Professional Learning Communities and Data Teams.
+The staff have also been trained on Professional Learning Communities and Data Teams.
 Both of these trainings have been used by staff to meet in teams and disaggregate data to determine the needs of the students.
 The curriculum has been aligned to the state standards and the essential standards that are critical for students to know have been identified.
 The use of the Data Team training and Professional Learning Communities has helped the academic growth of the students here at McFarland.